itsmecevi/customer-profitability-sample/README.md

 Below are the measure of every graph,

-Note! we use the format of table and attribut with in [DAX language](https://docs.microsoft.com/en-us/power-bi/desktop-quickstart-learn-dax-basics)
+Note! we use the format of table and attribut with [DAX language](https://docs.microsoft.com/en-us/power-bi/desktop-quickstart-learn-dax-basics)

 Extras: [Quick Guide DAX](https://support.office.com/en-us/article/quickstart-learn-dax-basics-in-30-minutes-51744643-c2a5-436a-bdf6-c895762bec1a?omkt=en-US&ui=en-US&rs=en-US&ad=US)